OG-Miller/Mineral_app/client/README.md

-** Mineral - A bookmarking app with notes, allowing you to save "Gems of wisdom" from websites.
+** Mineral - A bookmarking app with notes, allowing you to dig deep and save "Gems of wisdom" from websites.

 Mineral is an ongoing project which was built using the MERN stack.
 It allows the user to save a bookmark link, "a mine", below which they can save a paragraph or so from the website, allowing them to remember the reason why they saved the link.
-Mineral can therefore be seen as a place to store ideas in progess and with the ability to save many notes within each "mine", the user can keep a record of how their thoughts have developed on any particular topic.
+Mineral can therefore be seen as a place to store ideas in progress and with the ability to save many notes within each "mine", the user can keep a record of how their thoughts have developed on any particular topic.

 Check out the demo video below. https://user-images.githubusercontent.com/66015262/104952431-bcbe9200-59c4-11eb-9a5b-65ee7aed5d4d.mp4